BLE-LTER/ble-handbook/handbook.md

 Core Program sampling makes use of a certain number of fixed stations.
 Normal practice for PIs in their data is to include station codes (e.g. KALD1).
 For Core Program datasets and most other datasets where this is applicable, it's our practice to include contextualizing columns in the same data table.
 These include: station name (KALD1 is Kaktovik Lagoon Deep Station 1), lat/lon coordinates, habitat type (river/ocean/lagoon), type (primary/secondary/river/ocean), lagoon (Elson East, Elson West, Stefansson, Simpson, Kaktovik, Jago), and node (West/Central/East).

-I maintain a master reference sheet of stations and their information on Box (Beaufort LTER > Core Program > BLE_LTER_CP_Stations.xlsx), which gets copied to an internal data source in the `bleutils` package.
+I maintain a master reference sheet of stations and their information on Box (BLE-IM > BLE_LTER_CP_Stations.csv).
 This means that one can use the function `add_cp_cols` from the R package `bleutils` to append the information quickly to a R data.frame, assuming that it contains a column containing station codes.
+As field crews sample one-off stations for Core Program samples, new stations may appear in CP data.
+I add even the one-off ones to the master sheet to facilitate use of `bleutils` functions. `add_cp_cols` reads the information directly from Box via a direct link.

 Example usage: